 This is by far, the largest population of Jewish heritage.
 The Sephardic Jews were responsible for the Golden Age of Jewish culture in Spain.
 This occurred around the Middle Ages.
 However, in 1492, Spain’s royalty expelled Sephardic Jews from the country.
 They left Spain, opting for places like Amsterdam, North Africa and the Middle East.
 Unlike other Jewish communities, Sephardic Jews had a unifying language.
 It was called Ladino, and it was spoken throughout the Iberian Peninsula, borrowing words from Hebrew, Arabic and even Portuguese.
 To read more about Sephardic Jews, click here.

-Coming from Yemen, the majority of this group of Jewish people reside in Israel today.
+Coming from Yemen, the majority of this group of Jewish population reside in Israel today.
 Due to their strict adherence to the old religious ways, they have often been called the most Jewish of all Jewish People.
 To read more about Yemenite Jews, click here.

 How DNA Testing Works